Taipei City (臺北市) has everything you could possibly hope for in an awesome capital city.

 Taipei was originally a walled city, today’s Wanhua/Bangka District (萬華區).
 It was accessed by five traditional gates, four of which are still standing today, but only one in its original form (North Gate or Beimen/北門).
 This is considered the Old City of Taipei, where many travelers stay.
 Popular Ximending neighborhood and Longshan Temple are there, while Taipei Main Station is a short walk away.

 Taipei’s Eastern District (東區) is, by contrast, a ritzy and glamorous neighborhood of upscale malls, luxury boutiques, and high end restaurants.
 There you’ll find Taipei 101, the city and country’s most recognizable landmark.
-Elephant Mountain flanks Eastern District, providing the city’s most famous view.
+Elephant Mountain (Xiangshan) flanks Eastern District, providing the city’s most famous view.

 Today, Taipei city is known for its world-class MRT, which makes getting around the city a breeze, high concentration of convenience stores, legendary night markets, vast array of restaurants, and cultural and historical attractions.